byme8/ZeroQL/README.md

     <ZeroQLConfig Include="you.custom.config.name.json"/>
 </ItemGroup>
 ```
+The generated client would be stored inside ``./obj/ZeroQL `` folder.
+So it will never appear in the solution.
+However, you still have access to generated classes in your source code.

 If you want to turn off automatic generation on every build, it is possible to disable it:
 ``` xml
 <PropertyGroup>